ebu/salt-vault/README.md

   `saltstack/{minion}` are used as defaults.
 * `check_policies`
   If `check_policies` is true, policies not available to the master's token won't be assigned to minions.
-This fix issues if you have a no-root token with innexistant policies with expendend policies.
+This fix issues if you have a non-root token and some policies build by the `policies` option dosen't exists.

 ### Peer-run
 Add this segment to the master configuration file, or `/etc/salt/master.d/peer_run.conf`: